jamesdonoh/mobile-applications/report.md

 ---
-title: Mobile Applications - Project Report
+title: Mobile Application Development - Project Report
-author: James Donohue
+author: James Donohue - <james.donohue@bbc.co.uk>
-abstract: A case study for the development of a mobile application to serve the fast food retail sector is analysed.
 ---

+> Note: this is my report for the Mobile Application Development module.
+It is accompanied by a folder which contains the prototype (`prototype/`) produced during the project as well as the source code of the app (`src/`).
+For details on building and using the app, please see the section on *Build process* below.

-# Introduction
+# Case study

-This is my report for the Mobile Applications MSc.
-There are a number of Android design principles [@androiddesign] we should follow.

-As the mobile application ('app') sector continues to grow (ref?), vendors are looking for new features and approaches that will help them stick out in a crowded marketplace.
+As the mobile application ('app') sector continues to grow vendors are looking for new features and approaches that will help them stick out in a crowded marketplace.
 This case study will focus on one business sector, fast food, and identify some requirements for a new mobile application, with reference to business trends and existing applications.

-# Case study

 ## Background